JunkBeat/AntiAFK-Roblox/README.md

 **✔ Best for:**
 - Active computer use (this mode is extremely fast!)
-- Running multiple Roblox instances
+- Running a few Roblox instances

 ## 💤 Energy-Efficient Mode (for ~1-15 Instances):
 - Minimize your Roblox windows.